Ways to Get on the Water

 When the sun is shining and the temperatures are high, there’s no place you’ll rather be than feeling the gentle breeze along Buffalo’s revitalized waterfront.
 Following an ambitious makeover, the result of hundreds of millions of dollars in new investment, some of Buffalo’s best attractions and events are situated on the shores of Lake Erie, the Buffalo River and beyond.
 In addition to all of the fun you’ll have on land, here are a dozen ways to get on the water:

 There are now several different spots to rent kayaks – one of the best ways to see Buffalo from the water.
-At Canalside, BFLO Harbor Kayak returns for another season while further up the Buffalo River, Elevator Alley Kayak, Silo City Paddling Co., Buffalo River Canoe & Kayak and Buffalo RiverWorks operate in the shadow of one of the largest collection of grain elevators in the world.
+At Canalside, BFLO Harbor Kayak returns for another season while further up the Buffalo River, Elevator Alley Kayak and Buffalo RiverWorks operate in the shadow of one of the largest collection of grain elevators and silos in the world.
 Outer Harbor Buffalo offers rentals launching from the beach at Wilkeson Pointe, while Paths Peaks & Paddles launches in Ellicott Creek and Blue Water Marina rents from the shoreline of Grand Island.

 Test your balance as you coast down the Buffalo River with a stand up paddleboard session from BFLO Harbor Kayak and Buffalo RiverWorks.
-Venture out into more open waters and feel the breeze roll in from Lake Erie with paddleboard rentals available from Buffalo Paddleboard Co. at Gallagher Beach.
-And for all you yogis looking for a challenge, Canalside offers weekly stand up paddleboard yoga classes in the replica canal.
+Venture out into more open waters and feel the breeze roll in from Lake Erie with paddleboard rentals available from Longboards Paddle Co. at Gallagher Beach, Hamburg Town Beach, Wilkeson Pointe and Woodlawn Beach (they also rent kayaks and hydrobikes, too!).
+And if you’re looking for a guided session, Kevin, Christian and the team from SUP Erie Adventures offer stand up paddleboard (and kayak) excursions of the dramatic cliffs along Lake Erie’s beaches.

 3. Water Bikes & Paddleboats